 The preparation of consolidated financial statements in conformity with International Financial Reporting Standards requires management to make judgments, estimates and assumptions in the process of applying the Group's accounting policies.
-Significant accounting judgments, estimates and assumptions are disclosed in Note 2(y).
-The key sources of estimation uncertainty are consistent with the annual audited consolidated financial statements of the Group for the year ended December 31, 2020, the continued impact of the COVID - 19 outbreak on the Group is detailed in Note 32.
+Significant accounting judgments, estimates and assumptions are disclosed in note 2 (y).
+The key sources of estimation uncertainty are consistent with the annual audited consolidated financial statements of the Group for the year ended December 31, 2021.